 “This was very well planned out and I enjoy going on adventures that I may not think of myself!
 I just like to travel, try new adventures, and this was a good way to meet new people.”

 - Learn from your Gurus – Your guides and leaders during your trip, your Gurus are bilingual, native English speakers with years of experience leading programs in Peru, one of whom is even a world class runner

-- Experience the magic of Peru’s Sacred Valley by foot, bike, or private car by travelling between tranquil towns along the Urubamba River*
+- Experience the magic of Peru’s Sacred Valley by running, biking, walking, or riding by private car between tranquil towns along the Urubamba River*

 - Finish your journey at Machu Picchu – one of the New Seven Wonders of the World – and take in the beauty of the architecture, engineering, and location

 *Note: All routes have been run and investigated by STRIVE staff to be sure of safety and ease of following